 If you haven’t heard back, it’s likely because your email got buried in the onslaught (did you write a descriptive subject line?).
 It’s perfectly appropriate to try again and get to the top of the inbox.

 When you should get in touch again depends on how far out you’re trying to schedule the meeting.
 If you’re asking for a meeting in a few months, wait a week before emailing again.
 If you’re asking for a meeting in a couple of weeks, wait a couple of days.

-Of course, in addition to scheduling your meeting, you’ll also want to identify and practice your main points, think about your ask, and be prepared for questions about what your science means for policy!
+In addition to scheduling your meeting, you’ll also want to get ready for the meeting itself by identifying and practicing your main points, thinking about your ask, and preparing for questions about what your science means for policy!